Apex Trader Funding: Full Guide and Walkthrough

 $100,000 (Static)$102,600$1,000

 At other firms that use the withdrawal threshold system, you must leave that much money in the account indefinitely.
-At Apex, if you meet the minimum balance requirement, you are able to withdraw from the money that is in the threshold.
-This enables faster payouts.
+At Apex, if you meet the minimum balance requirement, you may take $500 out of the threshold, max.
+If you want to withdraw more, you must take it from profits above the safety net.

 I’ve written an extensive breakdown on withdrawing profits from Apex here.